 2 quick real life stories...

-I've a cousin who is in the banking industry and he used to spend quite a lot on drinking.
+I've a private client who is in the banking industry and he used to spend quite a lot on drinking.
 In the banking industry, hanging out at bars after work is common.

 After doing a credit card bill audit, he realised that he had been clocking almost $2,000 a month purely on drinking expenses.